KacperKolasa/Automatic-Cyber-Security-Alerting-AWS-System/docs/manual-setup.md

 # Manual Setup

-First, we will create a flowchart for our project to simplify the development process.
+First, we will create a very abstracted flowchart for our project to simplify and create an order for the development process.
 We will do this using [Miro](https://miro.com/).

 Our flow chart looks like this:
 ![Flow Chart](https://i.imgur.com/kfx2hyp.jpeg)

+Next we will use [Atlassian Jira](https://www.atlassian.com/software/jira) to create a more detailed plan according to our flow chart.

-Now we will create our project step by step according to the flowchart.
+Now we will create our project step by step according to the flowchart and Jira board.

 ## Prerequisites